bootlin/training-materials/slides/sysdev-software-stacks/sysdev-software-stacks.typ

 - Modern _init_ system used by almost all Linux desktop/server distributions

-- Much more complex than _Busybox init_, but also much more powerful
+- Much more complex than _BusyBox init_, but also much more powerful

 - Only supported with _glibc_, not with _uClibc_ and